8ta4/say/README.md

 Yes, you can set up multiple network hideaways.

+> When does this tool start giving other voices the silent treatment?
+(Planned)

+Once you've registered your voice with `say`, it'll start tuning out other voices, unless you're chilling in a hideaway.

 > Does this tool keep a record of the audio?
 (Planned)

 Nope, `say` doesn't store any audio after it's transcribed.